arvl/part-attributes/README.md

 //
 ```

-First the function is defined:
+First the function is defined (you edit the function name with your specific frame/section e.g sectionOnea(), sectionTwo() - just be sure to keep them unique.):

 ```
 function sectionOne(){